revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-- The read() method returns the file's entire contents as a single string value.
+> - The read() method returns the file's entire contents as a single string value.
-- The readlines() method returns a list of strings, where each string is a line from the file contents.
+> - The readlines() method returns a list of strings, where each string is a line from the file contents.

 </details>

 ---

-12.Can we read file without opening?
+12.Is there any way to read file without opening?
 Which funtion used to open a file?

 <details><summary><b>Show Answer</b></summary>

-- No,we can't able to read file without opening.
+> - No,we can't able to read file without opening.
-- If you want to read a file, open the file first then, use open() function to open a file.
+> - If you want to read a file, open the file first then, use open() function to open a file.

 </details>

+---

 13.Which of the following is/are correct when a file is opened using 'with' statement.